Configurable photonic simulator for quantum field dynamics: Simulating quantum fields

 \subsection{Curved spacetimes}

-Since more than two decades, simulating quantum fields in curved spacetime~\cite{Birrell1982,Mukhanov2007} is of substantial interest to experimentally probe phenomena that remain inaccessible in the nightsky, including cosmological particle production~\cite{Jain2007,Eckel2018,Steinhauer2021,Haas2022b,Haas2022c,Haas2022d}, the Hawking~\cite{Garay2000,Philbin2008,Steinhauer2014,MunozDeNova2019,Fabbri2021} and Unruh~\cite{Hu2019} effects, and rotating analog black holes~\cite{Svancara2024,Smaniotto2025}.
-The standard approach in the field of analog gravity is to consider low-energy perturbations in a fluid, whose effective equation of motion is that of a massless Klein-Gordon field in a curved spacetime dictated by the background fluid flow in the form of the so-called acoustic metric~\cite{Barcelo2011}.
-It is well-known, however, that this one-to-one correspondence breaks down for $1+1$ spacetime dimensions as conformal symmetry prevents the wave equation of the perturbations from being rewritten in terms of a proper metric -- thereby restricting many experiments to qualitative analogies.
-Furthermore, simulating a \textit{massive} field typically requires two-component fluids~\cite{Weinfurtner2007}.
-In the following, we demonstrate that a photonic simulation with the OTA overcomes both of these problems.
+Since more than two decades, simulating quantum fields in curved spacetime~\cite{Birrell1982,Mukhanov2007} is of substantial interest to experimentally probe phenomena that remain inaccessible in the nightsky, including cosmological particle production~\cite{Jain2007,Eckel2018,Steinhauer2021,Haas2022b,Haas2022c,Haas2022d}, the Hawking~\cite{Garay2000,Philbin2008,Steinhauer2014,MunozDeNova2019} and Unruh~\cite{Hu2019} effects, and rotating analog black holes~\cite{Svancara2024}.
+The standard approach in the field of analog gravity is to consider low-energy perturbations in a fluid, whose effective equation of motion is that of a massless Klein-Gordon field in a curved spacetime dictated by the background fluid flow in the form of the so-called acoustic metric~\cite{Barcelo2011,Braunstein2023}.
+It is well known, however, that this one-to-one correspondence comes with several restrictions.
+First, the acoustic metric has a particular form.
+Hence, it is not possible to engineer arbitrary spacetimes this way.
+Second, the mapping breaks down in $1+1$ dimensions, as conformal symmetry prevents the wave equation for the perturbations from being rewritten in terms of a proper metric---thereby limiting the majority of experiments to qualitative analogies~\cite{Eckel2018,Steinhauer2021}.
+Third, simulating \textit{massive} fields typically requires two-component fluids~\cite{Weinfurtner2007}, which has not yet been demonstrated.
+Fourth, the standard observable in fluid-based analog gravity experiments, that is, the two-point correlation function of the density contrast~\cite{Steinhauer2014,MunozDeNova2019,Haas2022b,Haas2022c}, is, to first order, related to the two-point correlator of the conjugate momentum field $\boldsymbol{\pi} (x)$ only.
+Hence, state reconstruction in a Gaussian setting via estimating the covariance matrix is not possible in a direct way.

+In what follows, we show that a photonic simulation with the OTA resolves all four problems and thus, provides a substantially more versatile approach to simulating quantum fields in curved spacetime compared to previous methods.
+As for fluid-based analogies, we do not include back-reaction effects on the underlying metric.

 We start again from the relativistic theory~\eqref{eq:Relativistic Real Lagrangian Density} and generalize to arbitrary spacetime geometries by introducing a metric $g_{\mu \nu}$ in the Lagrangian density,